English language course for international students

 The Hutchins School English Language Intensive Course for Overseas Students (ELICOS) program offers learning excellence, opportunities, a family environment and utilises world-class facilities.

 Our residential ELICOS program is open to international students (both boys and girls) aged 12–15 years as of 1 July in that Australian school calendar year.
 The program is for students who require a 10, 20 or 40 week English language preparation course prior to integration into the Australian Curriculum.

-Our program offers Learning Outcomes that focus on how to speak, listen, read and write in English.
+Our program focuses on advancing a student’s literacy skills learning how to speak, listen, read and write in English.
 Our Head of ELICOS will provide support to students for their English language development as well as providing pastoral care.

 About our community